Skip to content

 Practical Tips

-• Mount the emitter and detector at a slight angle (5–15°) for reflective proximity to improve sensitivity and reduce direct cross-coupling at short range.
+• Mount emitter and detector at 5-15 degree angle for reflective proximity to improve sensitivity to diffuse targets and reduce direct optical crosstalk at short range per Banner Engineering application guide

 Common Mistakes

-• Ignoring LED aging — IR LED radiant intensity drops 30–50% over the rated lifetime; the safety factor must account for end-of-life performance, not just initial output.
+• Ignoring LED aging: IR LED radiant intensity drops 30-50% over 50,000-hour rated life; design for end-of-life performance using 1.5-2x safety factor, not initial output per Vishay VSMS3700 datasheet

-• Overlooking ambient light interference — bright incandescent or sunlight can saturate the detector, causing missed detections; choose sensors with optical filters and pulsed modulation to reject DC ambient light.
+• Overlooking ambient light interference: bright incandescent or sunlight saturates the detector causing missed detections; specify sensors with optical bandpass filter and pulsed modulation for >10,000 lux immunity

 Frequently Asked Questions

-Diffuse sensors have emitter and detector in the same housing and detect reflected light from the target — range depends on target reflectivity.
-Retro-reflective sensors detect light reflected from a corner-cube reflector — longer range and target-independent.
-Through-beam sensors place emitter and detector opposite each other; detection is by beam interruption — longest range and most reliable, but requires wiring to both sides.
+Diffuse (proximity) sensors have emitter and detector in the same housing, detecting light reflected from the target surface; range depends on reflectivity (1-500 mm typical), simplest installation but affected by target color.
+Retro-reflective sensors detect light from a corner-cube reflector across the sensing gap; range to 10 m, target-independent detection (blocks the beam), but requires reflector mounting.
+Through-beam sensors place emitter and detector opposite each other; range to 60 m, most reliable detection (beam break), but requires wiring both sides.
+Per Sick and Banner selection guides, choose through-beam for harsh environments, retro for long range, diffuse for simple installation.

 Related Calculators